Developer Guide

 Implementation

-feature allows users to check the visit history of a patient by providing NRIC through a command.
+The check feature allows users to check the visit history of a patient by providing NRIC through a command.
 This patient visit history is then displayed.

 -